mashingan/smapping/readme.md

 # smapping
 Golang structs generic mapping.

+### Version Limit
+To support nesting object conversion, the lowest Golang version supported is `1.12.0`.

 ## Motivation
 Working with between ``struct``, and ``json`` with **Golang** has various degree of difficulty.